open-policy-agent/opa/docs/docs/index.md

 #### Complete Rules

 Complete rules are if-then statements that assign a single value to a variable.
-Every rule consists of a _head_ and a _body_.
+Every rule consists of a <GlossaryTooltip term="rule-head">head</GlossaryTooltip> and a <GlossaryTooltip term="rule-body">body</GlossaryTooltip>.
 In Rego we say the rule head is true _if_ the rule body is true for some set of variable assignments.

 ```rego